vusales/rn_create_apk/README.md

 cd android

-### Step 3: Now in this android folder, run this command
+### Step 3: Now in this android folder, run this command (will create Debug APK)

 ./gradlew assembleDebug

+### Also you can create Release APK ( Don't forget to create signing key for release.
+Look here -> https://reactnative.dev/docs/signed-apk-android )

+./gradlew assembleRelease

 There! you’ll find the apk file in the following path: yourProject/android/app/build/outputs/apk/debug/app-debug.apk